Fern Holland: Legacy

 Since 2004 Vital Voices Global Partnership has annually given the Fern Holland Award in tribute to Fern's legacy.
 The award honors a leader who braves risks to promote peace and defend the human rights of a targeted or vulnerable community.

+In 2019, U.S. Representative Seth Moulton established the Fern Holland Fellowship.
+This first-of-its-kind program seeks to diversify the foreign policy community and is awarded to three Pell Grant eligible entry-level professionals annually.
+Fellows receive an in-depth look into a career of public service and advise Representative Moulton and his foreign policy staff on key issues.